-Guggenheim Defined Portfolios, Series 2280 is a unit investment trust that consists of the Dow 10 Portfolio, Series 52 (the "Dow 10 Trust"), the Emerging Markets Dividend Strategy Portfolio, Series 41 (the "Emerging Markets Trust") and the Strategic Income Portfolio, Series 117 (the "Strategic Income Trust") (collectively referred to as the "trusts" and individually referred to as a "trust").
+Guggenheim Defined Portfolios, Series 2372 is a unit investment trust that consists of the Dow 10 Portfolio, Series 56 (the "Dow 10 Trust"), the Emerging Markets Dividend Strategy Portfolio, Series 43 (the "Emerging Markets Trust"), the Health Care Portfolio, Series 36 (the "Health Care Trust"), the Strategic Income Portfolio, Series 119 (the "Strategic Income Trust") and the Utilities Portfolio, Series 39 (the "Utilities Trust") (collectively referred to as the "trusts" and individually referred to as a "trust").
 Guggenheim Funds Distributors, LLC ("Guggenheim Funds" or the "sponsor") serves as the sponsor of the trusts.

-The Dow 10 Trust is scheduled to terminate in approximately 15 months and the Emerging Markets Trust and the Strategic Income Trust are scheduled to terminate in approximately two years.
+The Dow 10 Trust is scheduled to terminate in approximately 15 months and the Emerging Markets Trust, the Health Care Trust, the Strategic Income Trust and the Utilities Trust are scheduled to terminate in approximately two years.